• Skip to main content

 Sampling helps a lot in research.
 In survey research, sampling refers to how we select members from the population to be in the study.
 It determines the accuracy of research/survey results.

-The principle of sample surveys is not to observe the entire population studied but rather a properly selected subset, called a sample.
+The principle of a sample survey is not to observe the entire population studied but rather a properly selected subset, called a sample.

 To obtain faster results at a much lower cost and to have better quality data, it is possible to collect data much more carefully when dealing with a small number of subjects than when interviewing and/or examining an entire population.